What Is Domestic Violence?

 No Reconciliation

 The prosecution will try their utmost to stop the complaining victim from reconciling with the defendant under the guise of protecting them.
-They do this by issuing protection orders so they cannot contact each other and by submitting the victim to a victim witness coordinator, which can convince them that they really were victims.
-Such measures are intended to prevent any potential intimidation but can also complicate genuine attempts at reconciliation and mutual understanding.
+They do this by issuing protection orders so they cannot contact each other and by submitting the victim to a victim witness coordinator, which can convince them that they are victims.
+Such measures are intended to prevent intimidation but can also complicate genuine reconciliation and mutual understanding attempts.

 Recanted Testimonies Can Be Used as Evidence